Create great tasting products with Lactosan Cheese Powders

 Now more than 70 years later, we continue to be at the forefront, developing new processing techniques and product concepts to help food manufacturers globally meet the challenges of tomorrow’s food markets.

-Cheese powder is technically finely chopped cheese without water.
-Most of our cheese powders consist of 95% cheese and up to 5% melting salt.
-We also have a range of Clean Label Cheese Powders, where the products are produced without emulsifying salt and therefore, they consist of 100% cheese.
+Cheese powder is, technically, finely chopped cheese with the water removed.
+Most of our cheese powders consist of 95% cheese and up to 5% melting salts.
+We also offer a range of Clean Label Cheese Powders, in which the products are made without emulsifying salts and therefore consist of 100% cheese.

-However, it is not always only the ingredients in the product that determine if something is natural, but also the manufacturing process.
-There is no EU legislation within this area, so whether cheese powder can be declared as a natural ingredient or not depends on the specific requirements in the country where the end product is launched.
+However, it is not always just the ingredients in the product that determine whether something is considered natural, but also the manufacturing process.
+There is no EU legislation in this area, so whether cheese powder can be declared a natural ingredient depends on the specific regulations in the country where the end product is launched.

-All powders which have lower water content than the surrounding air, will absorb water.
-Cheese powder is, however, not as critic as other powders (like sugar, salt ect.).
-If your product is highly water soluble, your product will also be highly hygroscopic.
+All powders with a lower water content than the surrounding air will absorb moisture.
+However, cheese powder is not as critical as other powders, such as sugar and salt.
+If your product is highly water-soluble, it will also be highly hygroscopic.

-Usually, emulsifying salt is added, which will help the cheese melt and emulsify before dried into a powder.
-Most of Lactosan Cheese Powders will contain approx. 95% cheese and up to 5% emulsifying salt.
-Lactosan has also products with less cheese content, but with minimum 50% cheese.
-These products have added dairy ingredients, salt, flavouring, colour, etc.
+Usually, emulsifying salt is added to help the cheese melt and emulsify before being dried into a powder.
+Most Lactosan Cheese Powders contain approximately 95% cheese and up to 5% emulsifying salt.
+Lactosan also offers products with a lower cheese content, but with a minimum of 50% cheese.
+These products contain added dairy ingredients, salt, flavouring, colour, etc.

-A lot of Lactosan cheese powders have Halal status.
-We have a wide range of HALAL/vegetarian Cheese Powders.
+Some of Lactosan Cheese Powders have Halal status.
+We offer a range of Halal and vegetarian Cheese Powders.
+Contact us for more information.

-Cheese powder is a decent emulsifyer due to the content of free fatty acids, proteins and peptides.
-However, it cannot fully replace emulsifyers in certain products like mayonnaise.
+Cheese powder is a good emulsifier due to its content of free fatty acids, proteins, and peptides.
+However, it cannot fully replace emulsifiers in certain products, such as mayonnaise.

 No, cheese powder is made from cheese and you cannot reverse the process.
 Cheese powder is used in various processed cheeses and imitation cheeses to give a natural, authentic cheese taste.